Venue & General Information

 Children

-Children under the age of 16 will not be permitted in the halls during build and breakdown under any circumstance.
+Children under the age of 16 will not be permitted in the halls during build and dismantling under any circumstance.

 On event open days, no one under the age of 16 years will be permitted to attend unless they have obtained prior written consent of the Organisers and may be required by the Organisers to be accompanied by a parent or guardian.